-(11) Email drafts of your personal statement and proposal to Sharon and David Tinsley for comments.
+- Email drafts of your personal statement and proposal to Kelli and Prof. Greta Austin for comments.
 The more complete and polished the draft is before you send it, the better.
 Also, the sooner you seek feedback before the deadline, the better.

-(13) The deadline for applications is early September.
+The deadline for applications is early September.
 An up-to-date list of campus deadlines can be found here.
-The following materials must be submitted to Sharon Chambers-Gordon by this date:
+The following materials must be submitted to Kelli Delaney by this date:

 - Pages 1, 1a, 2, 3, 4, 5, 6, and 7 of the on-line application, downloaded and printed out-These pages must be complete.

-- The foreign language report (page 8 of the on-line application), if your host country requires one-This report is submitted to Sharon by your foreign language evaluator.
+- The foreign language report (page 8 of the on-line application), if your host country requires one-This report is submitted to Kelli by your foreign language evaluator and uploaded online.

-- Three recommendations-If one or more of your letters or forms are coming from off campus, they must be sent in their final form (one copy only) or can be sent via email.
+- Three recommendations - If one or more of your recommendations are coming from off campus, they must be sent in their final form (one copy only) or can be sent via email.
 You may pick up your recommendation in a sealed envelope from your professors or they can send them via campus mail to CMB #1065.
 They must also uploaded online by the campus deadline in September.

-Concerning the support letter from your host institution (see (6) above): Please include this letter with the other materials that you submit on September 13th.
-If the hardcopy of the letter is not available by September 13th, please include an email or fax from your host institution if possible.
-PDF sent via email is acceptable.
+For research applicants - concerning the letter of affiliation from your host institution (see (6) above): Please include this letter with the other materials that you submit on the campus deadline.
+A PDF version - signed and on letterhead should be sent via email to email@example.com.

 Puget Sound applicants are evaluated by the members of the Graduate Fellowships Advisory Committee (GFAC).
 The evaluation is based on the application materials submitted and an interview by the committee.
-Sharon Chambers-Gordon will post a sign-up sheet to let you know when you will be interviewed.
+Kelli Delaney will post a sign-up sheet to let you know when you will be interviewed.